What is it?

-SCCOOS plans to add ocean acidification monitoring to its ongoing observations of the coastal ocean.
-Sensors that monitor pH, CO2, and dissolved oxygen can be added to pier stations and gliders.
-These observations will allow for continuous measurements of acidification in the Southern California Bight and will allow for improvements to be made to the models that forecast climate change.
+SCCOOS has added ocean acidification monitoring to its ongoing observations of the coastal ocean.
+Sensors that monitor pH, CO2, and dissolved oxygen have been added to pier stations and gliders.
+In addition to that, SCCOOS has a burkeolator located at the Carlsbad Aquafarm.
+This machine was specifically designed to measure fluctuations in marine water chemistry by monitoring pH, salinity, and pCO2.
+These additions to our monitoring systems will allow for continuous measurements of acidification in the Southern California Bight and will allow for improvements to be made to the models that forecast climate change.

 SCCOOS maintains a network of gliders in the waters off California to monitor climate and ecosystem change.
-This glider network has been in operation continuously since 2005, with data updates on the SCCOOS web site in near real time.
-Measured variables include pressure, temperature, salinity, and currents.
-In addition, chlorophyll fluorescence provides a measure of phytoplankton and acoustic backscatter in sensitive to zooplankton abundance.
-The integration of dissolved oxygen sensors on the gliders is proceeding for the purpose of monitoring hypoxia in coastal waters.
-The dissolved oxygen data also allow an estimate of parameters relevant to ocean acidification through proxy relationships.
+This glider network has been in operation continuously since 2005, with data updates in near real time.
+Measured variables include pressure, temperature, salinity, currents, and oxygen via integrated dissolved oxygen sensors.
+The glider data has been used to estimate pH and aragonite saturation, which is important for if the aragonite concentration falls below one, it will lead to the dissolution of shells.

 SCCOOS supports nine nearshore stations of the California Cooperative Oceanic Fisheries Investigations (CalCOFI).
 The CalCOFI group collects samples to characterize the inorganic carbon system at selected locations along its research cruise tracks.
 Total inorganic carbon and alkalinity are measured which allows for the calculation of pH and pCO2.